-If you reply No, I have, sir, in this case, only to repeat (for respect for the word of God is more important than human considerations), that the superficiality and lightness (I say it with sorrow), with which you treat these serious subjects, are evident, and that they are accompanied in you with a root of unbelief; for, knowing that the laying on of the hands of the apostles conferred extraordinary gifts of the Holy Spirit, you put it on the same level with the imposition of hands now in the bosom of a faithful church&#8212;on the same level with a blessing or a prayer.
+If you reply No, I have, sir, in this case, only to repeat (for respect for the word of God is more important than human considerations), that the superficiality and lightness (I say it with sorrow), with which you treat these serious subjects, are evident, and that they are accompanied in you with a root of unbelief; for, knowing that the laying on of the hands of the apostles conferred extraordinary gifts of the Holy Spirit, you put it on the same level with the imposition of hands now in the bosom of a faithful church -- on the same level with a blessing or a prayer.

-And I ask you, Is it not more than wearisome to argue with one who writes as you wrote in 1854 and 1855, in the passages which I have just quoted; and who then writes as you have done in 1856, in the passage which I have also quoted, and this in articles by which you intend to enlighten Christians on these points, and to confound those who are opposed to your course?{pb 376}
+And I ask you, Is it not more than wearisome to argue with one who writes as you wrote in 1854 and 1855, in the passages which I have just quoted; and who then writes as you have done in 1856, in the passage which I have also quoted, and this in articles by which you intend to enlighten Christians on these points, and to confound those who are opposed to your course?

+{376}

 This is not all that may have wearied me; but it is not well for me to speak of this any more.
 Let us come to what is at the bottom of the question.
-You say that &#8220;Paul founded neither the Church of Rome, nor that of Colosse&#8221; (say rather that of Hierapolis and of Laodicea): &#8220;granted; but it is not anywhere written, that the other apostles were equally strangers to the birth of these churches.&#8221; Which of the apostles?
+You say that "Paul founded neither the Church of Rome, nor that of Colosse" (say rather that of Hierapolis and of Laodicea): "granted; but it is not anywhere written, that the other apostles were equally strangers to the birth of these churches."
+Which of the apostles?
 Do you even think that other apostles had been in these towns?
 Does any one think so who has studied the New Testament?
-Who believes that the apostles who remained at Jerusalem had been to Rome before the sending of Paul&#8217;s epistle to the Christians in that city, or that they had been into Asia Minor to found the churches to which Paul wrote, when it was they who all agreed that Paul should go to the Gentiles?
+Who believes that the apostles who remained at Jerusalem had been to Rome before the sending of Paul's epistle to the Christians in that city, or that they had been into Asia Minor to found the churches to which Paul wrote, when it was they who all agreed that Paul should go to the Gentiles?
 I ask every sensible man, if the history of the Acts, the Epistles to the Galatians, Colossians, Ephesians, and Romans are not sufficient to shew that the work of the apostles did not precede the sending of the letters which Paul addressed to these churches.
 But the cases on which you insist are still plainer with regard to this principal point.
-You say: &#8220;Moreover, in the two only cases in which the first work of evangelization is expressly attributed to private Christians at Antioch and Samaria, @Acts 8 and 11 mention the immediate mission of delegates from the apostles and the church at Jerusalem.
-By what right, then, could one in these days found a new church, since there are no longer apostles to preside in the work, nor delegates from the apostle to confirm it by the imposition of their hands on the newly converted and by conferring on them the Holy Spirit?&#8221;
+You say: "Moreover, in the two only cases in which the first work of evangelization is expressly attributed to private Christians at Antioch and Samaria, @Acts 8 and 11 mention the immediate mission of delegates from the apostles and the church at Jerusalem.
+By what right, then, could one in these days found a new church, since there are no longer apostles to preside in the work, nor delegates from the apostle to confirm it by the imposition of their hands on the newly converted and by conferring on them the Holy Spirit?"